 As one of America’s most-visited National Parks, Yellowstone is most-often seen in the summer months, when the prairies are golden and the signs of winter are a far off memory.
 Full of world-class backpacking, hiking, and animal watching, many who visit the park feel that Yellowstone doesn’t get any better than visiting during the summer months.
 Once November rolls around, however, when most of the park roads close and the crowds all but evaporate, this is when those who are in-the-know flock to the park, ready to experience the unique and awe-inspiring sights of Yellowstone in the chilly months.
 With a Mambe Super Extreme Blanket, you'll be prepared for any sub-zero temperatures and won't even notice the cold.

-For some, visiting Yellowstone in the off-season might initially sound intimidating.
+For some, visiting Yellowstone National Park in winter might initially sound intimidating.
 But in reality, a visit to Yellowstone in winter is easy, beautiful, and well worth the drive.
 In winter, when feet of snow, howling winds, and subfreezing temperatures are typically signs to avoid areas, this formidable stretch of land in the Rocky Mountains becomes a paradise of snow-filled wonderment.
 If you haven’t seen America’s first National Park in winter, you are missing out on one of the greatest experiences in the world.

 What makes winter in Yellowstone so amazing isn’t the hiking or camping.
 Instead, it is witnessing the transformation of the cold season on this incredible landscape.
 In the winter, animal watching becomes second to none, with herds of bison, elk, and deer easily standing out against the white snow blanketing the rolling hills and mountains.
 As the temperature drops, the hot springs, geysers, and thermal regions emit more steam, showing off the lurking wonders of this huge super volcano bubbling just below the surface.
 Accessed by car, snow coach, or snowmobile, visiting Yellowstone when it is covered in snow will leave you forever changed, connected to this region in a way that only a handful of visitors experience each year.